Barbertown Sportsmen's Club - Established - 1947

 A School Nurse has written the info below -- good enough to share -- And it really works!!

-SUNDAY HUNTING DURING ALL BOW SEASONS ON PRIVATE PROPERTY AND NJ F&W WMA'S IS NOW LEGAL.
+SUNDAY HUNTING DURING ALL BOW SEASONS ON PRIVATE PROPERTY AND NJ F&W WMAs IS LEGAL.

-BOW HUNTERS CAN NOW HUNT ON ANY SUNDAYS DURING ALL BOW SEASONS ON PRIVATE LAND AND ON NJF&W WMA'S.
+BOWHUNTERS CAN NOW HUNT ON ANY SUNDAYS DURING ALL BOW SEASONS ON

 THIS MEANS THAT THERE WILL BE HUNTERS IN THE WOODS HUNTING ON SUNDAYS!!!